-- 47. Employees who have had action taken against them on conduct or capability grounds should be given the opportunity to appeal.
-It is useful to set a time limit for an employee to ask for an appeal five working days is usually enough. - 48.
-Employees may choose to appeal, for example, because: - they were unhappy with the decision/outcome; - they think a finding or penalty is unfair; - new evidence comes to light; or - they think the disciplinary procedure was not used correctly. - 49.
-It should be noted that the appeal stage is part of the statutory procedure and if the employee pursues a claim to a tribunal the tribunal may reduce any award of compensation if the employee did not exercise the right of appeal.
-Similarly, if the employer fails to offer the employee a right of appeal or arrange an appeal meeting and the employee pursues a tribunal claim the tribunal may increase any award of compensation. - 50.
-A more senior manager not previously involved with the case should hear the appeal.
+- new evidence comes to light; or - they think the disciplinary procedure was not used correctly.

+It should be noted that the appeal stage is part of the statutory procedure and if the employee pursues a tribunal claim the tribunal may reduce any award of compensation if the employee did not exercise the right of appeal.

+- 46. A more senior manager not previously involved with the case should hear the appeal.
 Where a person at the most senior management level has already been involved with the case and there is a manager of the same status who has not, the appeal should be heard by the latter.
 In the event that neither of these is possible and the same manager who took the disciplinary action, unavoidably, has to hear the appeal, that manager should act as impartially as possible.

-- Records and notes of the original disciplinary meeting should be made available to the person hearing the appeal where that person had no previous involvement. - 51.
-The employer should contact the employee with the arrangements for the appeal meeting without unreasonable delay and inform him/her of his/her statutory right to be accompanied at the appeal meeting see Section 3 of this Code - 52.
-The employee should be informed about the outcome of the appeal without unreasonable delay.
-The decision should be given and confirmed in writing.
-If the decision is the final stage of the organisation's appeals procedure this should be made clear to the employee.
+Records and notes of the original disciplinary meeting should be made available to the person hearing the appeal where that person had no previous involvement. - 47.
+The employer should contact the employee with appeal arrangements as soon as possible, and inform him/her of his/her statutory right to be accompanied at the appeal meeting. - 48.
+The manager must inform the employee about the appeal decision as soon as possible.
+He/she should also explain the reasons for it and confirm it in writing.
+If the decision is the final stage of the organisation's appeals procedure, the manager should make this clear to the employee.